-22 The Company has incurred net loss of ₹ 1,197.36 takhs during the year ended 31 March 2018 and as at that date, its current liabilities exceeded its current assets by ₹ 1,208.73 takhs.
+- 16 The Company is principally engaged in a single business segment viz. "hotels and hospitality" - 17 The Company has incurred net loss of ₹ 0.32 lakhs during the year ended 31 March 2018.
 There is uncertainty in the going concern of holding company which is dependent on the successful completion of the project.
 The Company is in the process of reassessing its business plan in view of expected growth opportunities and intends to significantly expand its business operations going forward.
 Basis this, the management believes that going concern of holding company is appropriate.
 The management of the Company considering the continuous financial support from the holding company, have prepared the above financial statements on a 'Going Concern' basis.